 “although I am feeling [name the feeling], I can still deeply and completely accept myself”

 Bear in mind this may be difficult to take seriously at first.
 It may feel silly and embarrassing.
-Remember that ’embarrassed’ is a feeling and name THAT reaction.
+Remember that ’embarrassed’ is a socially shaped feeling so name THAT reaction.
 Continue, despite any discomfort, for a short period.
-Stop and engage the controlled breathing and use the body scan to notice your thoughts, feelings and sensations.
+Engage the controlled breathing and use the body scan to notice your thoughts, feelings and sensations.

 It is likely, with practice, that you will notice a reduction in negative feelings when you use the Subjective Unit of Discomfort (SUD) to measure changes, over time.